Nexela/PickerExtended/README.md

 Sorts container inventories when opened if the option is enabled.
 Can lag big warehouses, runtime option to disable.

 ### Picker Belt Brush (soon)
-With a transport or underground belt in your hand hit pad increase buttons to increase the number of belts you can place at once.
+With a transport or underground belt in your hand hit pad increase or decrease buttons to change the width of your belts you can place at once.

 ### Picker Small Fixes
 -   Picker Reacher, Comes default with modestly increased reach distances.
 Along with startup mod options to easily change them to suit your needs.